 In order to provide the financial support they all needed and continue school, Jeannot performed the seemingly impossible: she held down four jobs while caring for her two disabled brothers and working on her degree at the College of New Rochelle.
 The hardworking teen worked three on-campus jobs and one off-campus job.
 Her support helped care for her two brothers back home in the Bronx, one with renal failure, the other born with Down Syndrome.
 Incredibly, Jeannot also managed to find time to edit the school’s literary magazine, founded an anime club, and became her family’s first college graduate, graduating with honors.
 “I think my mom would be super proud,” Jeannot said in a video with ABC News.

 Dr. Daniel Geiter: From convicted felon to opening Illinois’ first liberal arts college by an African American group

-Daniel Geiter is a doctor in Higher Education, but he started his path to education in a way: by becoming convict #51137.
+Daniel Geiter is a Doctor in Higher Education, but he started his path to education in a unique way: by becoming convict #51137.
 After serving time for a total of 25 criminal charges he committed as a young man, Geiter struggled when he was released and realized the full impact of the barriers that ex-convicts faced.